I'm 22, I Make $35,000 & My Net Worth Is $3,000

 8 a.m. — I wake up.
 I make coffee and scrambled eggs with avocado and ketchup (I am running low on groceries).

 9:30 a.m. — Rain is forecast for the next eight days and I lost my umbrella during my move.
-I go to the 99 cent store by the subway station and buy a new one. $4.99
+I go to the 99-cent store by the subway station and buy a new one. $4.99 ($7.73 AUD)

 Advertisement